abpoooo/SortedNameWithJava/README.md

 # SortedNameWithJava
-Same assessment for the unsorted-name-list.txt of LastNames and GivenNames Two comparators with one NameSortWay Interface with Main function following SOLID priciple of OOP in java
+Same assessment for the unsorted-name-list.txt of LastNames and GivenNames Two comparators with one NameSortWay Interface with Main function following SOLID principle of OOP in Java

 #Workflow
 name: SortedNameWithJava